TomRich01/Al-IF/README.md

-# Squiffy Editor
+# Al If Editor

-This repository contains the code for the Squiffy Editor, which is packaged as both a website and a downloadable desktop application for Windows, OS X and Linux.
+This repository contains the code for the AL IF Editor.

-The website version can be found at http://textadventures.co.uk/squiffy/editor.

 The Squiffy Compiler is in a [separate repository](https://github.com/textadventures/squiffy).